 What kind of working environment are you trying to create?

 An approachable and inspiring one.

 What are some of the day-to-day challenges you face and how do you overcome them?

 Other than the usual to and fro of VFX, I think indecisiveness is a pesky little thing that pops up now and again.
 I like to provide clarity where I can, or at the very least make a decision and then on my head be it!

-In your opinion, what makes a good Head of Studio?
+In your opinion, what makes a good MD?

 In my opinion, it is being available and listening to your team in order to provide direction and support where needed.

 What was the last thing you watched that left an impression on you?

 I saw a person walk into a lamppost the other day, it often pops back into my mind in times of need.